The Balmer Break and Optical Continuum of Little Red Dots from Super-Eddington Accretion: Discussion and summary

 \subsection{Caveats and future directions}

 All models in this work have assumed LTE, and our spectral calculations do not account for lines or gas motion.
 Detailed spectral predictions, including the emission and absorption lines observed from LRDs, require non-LTE radiation transport and likely depend on the atmosphere structure.
 However, the physical analogy between the photosphere of spherical super-Eddington accretion flows and that of stars suggests possible observational similarity in their spectral features, of which the Balmer break is just one example.
-We anticipate that future high-resolution spectroscopy can probe the density, temperature, metallicity, and kinematics of the LRD photosphere, which will test our scenarios directly (see an interesting observational case in X.~Lin et al. 2025, in prep).
+We anticipate that future high-resolution spectroscopy can probe the density, temperature, metallicity, and kinematics of the LRD photosphere, which will test our scenarios directly \citep[see an interesting observational case in][]{Lin2025b}.

 Despite the success of our model in reproducing aspects of the observed spectra of LRDs, many open questions remain.
 Returning to the cartoon in Figure~\ref{fig:cartoon}, while we can reproduce a Balmer break from a disk geometry, it is unclear how to truncate the disk at $T_{\rm eff}\sim5000{\rm~K}$, which is required to reproduce the optical redness of the LRDs (Figure~\ref{fig:diskspec_m7l2}).
 A structural change of the disk, due to the opacity or other properties of the gas at this particular effective temperature, might generate such a truncation.
 Specifically, the disk could potentially become quasi-spherical at small radii, leading to a composite disk-sphere scenario.
 However, we have not explored at what radius this transition should occur and whether it is connected to an effective temperature of $\sim 5000$ K. In the sphere scenario, we have remained agnostic about the exact cause of the geometric thickness.
 Radiation pressure alone can only support a geometrically thick disk within a radius $\sim10\lambda_{\rm Edd}R_{\rm g}$, which is generally smaller than the photospheric radius in our spherical models.
 If, however, dense gas is fueled from larger scales with a wide range of angular momenta, or if optically thick winds from small radii modify the dynamical and emission properties of the gas at large radii, the spherical structure may be maintained at the scale of the $\sim5000{\rm~K}$ photosphere.